SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 * Video or Audio Transcripts
 * Secondary research (e.g. social media data, journal articles, historical records)

-Qualitative data analysis can be a great asset to your research project and will allow you to effectively transform unstructured data for analysis.
+Qualitative data analysis can be a great asset to your research project and will allow you to effectively transform unstructured data.

 # Using QDA software